NixOS/nix/doc/manual/source/store/drv.md

 type DerivingPath = ConstantPath | OutputPath;
 ```

-Deriving paths are necessary because, in general and particularly for [content-addressed derivations][content-addressed derivation], the [store path] of an [output] is not known in advance.
+Deriving paths are necessary because, in general and particularly for [content-addressing derivations][content-addressing derivation], the [store path] of an [output] is not known in advance.
 We can use an output deriving path to refer to such an out, instead of the store path which we do not yet know.

 [deriving path]: #deriving-path